therealchjones/mffer/docs/USAGE.md

 This project is intended to facilitate analysis of [Marvel Future Fight](#marvel-future-fight) and provide access to the data it uses for game play.
-This is almost certainly against the [Netmarble Terms of Service](https://help.netmarble.com/terms/terms_of_service_en?locale=&lcLocale=en) as well as those of multiple affiliates.
+This may be against the
+[Netmarble Terms of Service](https://help.netmarble.com/terms/terms_of_service_en?locale=&lcLocale=en) as well as those of multiple affiliates.
+The maintainer of this project has no affiliation with NetMarble or its affiliates.

 The project currently includes multiple components: